 More details regarding the federal requirements can be found on this page or by contacting the Office of Research Affairs.

-Full-time faculty members may engage in consulting for private entities up to four days per month, with the understanding that it may not interfere with the performance of their University duties and the hope that the consulting will enhance their professional stature or academic proficiency.
+PSU policy permits full-time faculty members to engage in outside professional activities up to forty hours per month, with the understanding that it may not interfere with the performance of their University duties and the hope that the consulting will enhance their professional stature or academic proficiency.
 The nature of the consulting, and the necessary approvals and annual reporting, are more completely defined in Penn State Policy AC80.